shalabh-jaiswal/eclipse-syntax-colors-for-intellij-idea/README.md

-# Eclipse Like Syntax colors for IntelliJ IDEA
+# Eclipse Like Syntax Colors for IntelliJ IDEA

 ## Java and XML Syntax colors